 Jill qualified as a solicitor in December 2006 and joined Stephensons in January 2007 in the wills and probate department.
-In 2017 Jill was made a senior associate of the firm.
+In 2020 Jill was made a Partner.
 She is a court appointed deputy and acts on a number of matters for clients suffering from issues affecting their capacity.
-She is supervised by Adam Sym.
+She is supervised by Andrew Welch.

 Jill studied at Lancashire Law School and achieved a commendation in her LPC at Staffordshire University.
 Jill also obtained a Masters in Legal Practice at Staffordshire University.